The Church of St. Mary the Virgin, Episcopal

 Joanne Tiebout Douglas

 My name is Joanne Tiebout Douglas.
-As Interim Christian Education Director, I will teach Sunday School until a new rector is called.
+As Christian Education Director, I teach Sunday School each week.
 Due to Covid-19, Sunday School will be organized as it was last year.
 A single class, pre-K through 8th grade, will meet in the Parish Hall, each family at one table, each table socially distant from the others and each with its own supplies.
 Participants are asked to wear masks.

 I am grateful to be called to this position.
 Some of you may know me as the mother of Ludovica Douglas.
 I recently moved to Pleasantville and am a communicant of St. Mary the Virgin.
 My Sunday School teaching experience is varied.
 In Boston I taught grade school students at St. Stephen's and later taught teens at the Church of the Advent.
 At the Cathedral Church of St. Paul in Boston I began a one-class Sunday School, pre-K through high school.